-Project Name: North Bank Playground COP No: 15 Project No. 5188-19 Date: 8.6.20 Owner: Spokane Parks & Recreation Contractor: LaRiviera Designer: Bernardo Wills Architects Description: Trail Adjustments Adjust centennial trail to move approximately 4' to the south to a existing tree roots.
-Add asphalt walk off Howard St. Promenade and west side of lan picnic shelter.
-Approximately 768.5 SF additional asphalt combin Remove one mima mound in conflict with new walk off of west side of picnic shelter.
+Project Name: North Bank Playground COP No: 15 Project No. 5188-19 Date: 8.6.20 Owner: Spokane Parks & Recreation Contractor: LaRiviera Designer: Bernardo Wills Architects Description: Trail Adjustments Adjust centennial trail to move approximately 4' to the south to avoid existing tree roots.
+Add asphalt walk off Howard St. Promenade and west side of large picnic shelter.
+Approximately 768.5 SF additional asphalt combined.
+Remove one mima mound in conflict with new walk off of west side of picnic shelter.
 Reduce height of two mima mounds south of the centennial trail to accommodate new trail alignment.
 Deduct turf and spray/rotor irrigation at new landscape bed south of picnic shelter and at trail intersection with Howard St. Promenade.
-Add topsoil, mulch, planting mentioned above. is and Netafim at new landscape beds Justification: The civil/stormwater engineer adv with topsoil for plant growth due to city and design team had a desire visual interest in the channel, repla a concern over f to still include so uture maintenance.
-The me plant material and
+Add topsoil, mulch, plantings and Netafim at new landscape beds mentioned above.
+Justification: The civil/stormwater engineer advised against capping the entire channel with topsoil for plant growth due to a concern over future maintenance.
+The city and design team had a desire to still include some plant material and visual interest in the channel, replacing the originally planned plantings.